x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Make a ticket and list the windows version with the ticket, it will help me to work out a fix faster.

 # Compile DLL
-You can do it with the .ps1 or do it manual with these one liners !!
+You can do it with the .ps1 !!
 * output to working dir
 `Add-Type -TypeDefinition ([IO.File]::ReadAllText("$pwd\sl0puacb.cs")) -ReferencedAssemblies "System.Windows.Forms" -OutputAssembly "sl0p.dll"`
 * output to system 32
 `Add-Type -TypeDefinition ([IO.File]::ReadAllText("$pwd\sl0puacb.cs")) -ReferencedAssemblies "System.Windows.Forms" -OutputAssembly "C:\Windows\system32\sl0p.dll`

 # Setup
-* U must remake the dll.
 * Change username in the script (where ever needed)
 * `Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser`
 * Or use one of the bypasses like `type file.ps1 | poweshell.exe -no-profile` or what ever suites